-If I’d been asked a year or two ago, I suppose I would have worried that by Easter 2016, at 19 and 17, Sam and Rachel’s commitment to sharing holidays with their mum and dad might be wearing thin.
+If I’d been asked a year or two ago, I suppose I would have worried that by Easter 2016, at 19 and 17, Sam and Rachel’s commitment to sharing time with their mum and dad might be wearing thin.
 But no!
 Booking our latest groovy little city break a while back, there was no suggestion they wouldn’t accompany us.
 Maybe Nicola and I – Nicola at any rate – have done something right over these past near enough two decades of child-rearing after all.

 Personally, I think the little rascals just want an extended opportunity to rip the p*** out of their dear old dad.

 In a rare outbreak of democracy, the four of us each nominated our three preferred venues.
 I plumped for Copenhagen, Budapest or Warsaw.
 Sam fancied Amsterdam, Venice or Istanbul.
 Rachel favoured Barcelona, Berlin or Naples, by which she meant Pompeii – she’s been doing Vesuvius in geography.
 Nicola said yes, she too was keen on Pompeii – but then again, all in good time, because the place currently intriguing her was the pride of Portugal, the gateway to the Atlantic, the jewel of Iberia, the fine city of Lisbon.